1988–89 in English football: Diary of the season

 31 January 1989 – Arsenal remain top of the First Division, three points ahead of Norwich City.
 Coventry City are third, but Millwall have slipped to seventh.
 Newcastle United are back in bottom place after failing to gain a single league point this month, and are level on points with West Ham United.
 Chelsea continue to lead the way in the Second Division, while Watford now stand second, level on points with third placed Manchester City.
 West Bromwich Albion, Blackburn Rovers and Sunderland complete the top six.

 2 February 1989 – Liverpool sell midfielder Nigel Spackman to Queens Park Rangers for £500,000.

 8 February 1989 – Midfielder Peter Reid moves from Everton to Queens Park Rangers on a free transfer.
 Watford boost their Second Division promotion challenge with a £175,000 move for Halifax Town's 19-year-old winger Lee Richardson.

-9 February 1989 – Nottingham Forest manager Brian Clough is fined £5,000 and banned from the touchline for the rest of the season for punching supporters who invaded the pitch in the recent Football League Cup quarter-final victory over Queens Park Rangers.
+9 February 1989 – Nottingham Forest manager Brian Clough is fined £5,000 and banned from the touchline for the rest of the season for punching supporters who invaded the pitch in the recent League Cup quarter-final victory over Queens Park Rangers.

 14 February 1989 – Just three months after quitting West Bromwich Albion to take over at Spanish side Atlético Madrid, Ron Atkinson returns to England to succeed Peter Eustace as manager of First Division strugglers Sheffield Wednesday.
 Arsenal win a friendly against the France national football team 2–0.

 18 February 1989 – Liverpool come from behind to beat Hull City 3–2 in the FA Cup fifth round.
 Everton win 1–0 at Barnsley, and Third Division Brentford continue their good run by beating Blackburn Rovers.

 23 February 1989 – Midfielder Carlton Palmer follows Ron Atkinson to Sheffield Wednesday from West Bromwich Albion for a club record fee of £750,000.

 24 February 1989 – Roy Hattersley, deputy Labour Party leader, warns that the Conservative government's proposed ID card scheme will increase violence outside football grounds.

 27 February 1989 – Newport County, relegated from the Football League last season, are wound up in the High Court with huge debts.

 28 February 1989 – Arsenal remain top of the First Division as February ends, with Norwich City still second, and Millwall back up to third.
 Liverpool are eighth, 19 points behind Arsenal, but with four games in hand.
 West Ham United are now bottom of the division, and Newcastle United and Sheffield Wednesday complete the relegation zone.
 Manchester City have overtaken Chelsea as Second Division leaders.
 The play-off zone is occupied by Blackburn Rovers, Watford, West Bromwich Albion and AFC Bournemouth.

 2 March 1989 – Chelsea sign Dutch defender Ken Monkou from Feyenoord for £100,000.

 3 March 1989 – Rangers sign defender Mel Sterland from Sheffield Wednesday on a free.

-8 March 1989 – England achieve their first win of the World Cup qualifying series with a 2–0 win over Albania in Tirana.

 9 March 1989 – Queens Park Rangers set a club record transfer by paying Southampton £800,000 for striker Colin Clarke.